 The tables have turned

-Direct mail is a conventional form of communication, so when the new technology of email came along, snail mail was bumped aside and email enthusiastically embraced.
+Direct mail is a conventional form of communication, so when the new technology of email and app communication with new gTLDs like the .APP domain came along, snail mail was bumped aside and email enthusiastically embraced.
 Today, the roles of email and direct mail have begun to switch again.
 We used to associate mail with the place we would get bills, hundreds of offers to things we don’t care about, and birthday cards from family members and friends.
 Now that bills are paperless and come digitally, people are actually excited to see what’s coming in the mail and ironically enough, our email boxes are the ones flooded with spam.

 p.s. here’s how you can avoid getting email spam after registering a domain name.